 1. Do not apply any thermal grease to the heatsink or the CPU die; the required amount has already been applied.
-2. Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the retention mechanism.
-3. Screw in two diagonal screws (i.e. the #1 and the #2 screws) until just snug (do not over-tighten the screws, which may damage the CPU.)
+2. Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the serverboard and the heatsink bracket underneath.
+3. Screw in two diagonal screws (i.e., the #1 and the #2 screws) until just snug.
+(To avoid possible damage to the CPU do not over-tighten the screws.)
 4. Finish the installation by fully tightening all four screws.

-Uninstalling the Heatsink
+Removing the Heatsink

-Warning: We do not recommend removing the CPU or the heatsink.
-However, if you do need to uninstall the heatsink, please follow these instructions to avoid damaging the CPU or the CPU socket.
+Warning: We do not recommend that the CPU or the heatsink be removed.
+However, if you do need to uninstall the heatsink, please follow the instructions below to uninstall the heatsink to prevent damage done to the CPU or the CPU socket.

-1. Unscrew and remove the heatsink screws in the sequence shown in the picture on the right.
-2. Hold the heatsink as shown in the picture on the right and gently wriggle to loosen it from the CPU.
-(Do not use excessive force when doing this!)
+1. Unscrew the heatsink screws from the serverboard in the sequence as shown in the illustration below.
+2. Gently wriggle the heatsink to loosen it from the CPU.
+(Do not use excessive force when wriggling the heatsink!)
 3. Once the heatsink is loosened, remove it from the CPU socket.
-4. Clean the surface of the CPU and the heatsink to get rid of the old thermal grease.
-Reapply the proper amount of thermal grease before you re-install the heatsink.
+4. Remove the used thermal grease and clean the surface of the CPU and the heatsink, Reapply the proper amount of thermal grease on the surface before reinstalling the heatsink.